wevre/wry/README.wry.txt

 		It's maybe not as visible as the parens, but syntax highlighting could help with that.

+		What if the expression involved the ternary operator `?:`?
+It would probably have higher precedence than a "wrapping" operator implemented with colons... but still, seems confusing.
+Maybe parens are best for this situation because they are natural "wrapping" operators.

 	We should be able to put tags on items as they are declared, like we did above with `counter` and also when composing.
 Those tags should not clobber